Configure Security for Cache Server Nodes

 - Launch the NCache Management Center by browsing to http://localhost:8251 or

-on Windows and Linux. - Click on to open NCache Management Center Settings.
+<server-ip>:8251on Windows and Linux. - Click on

 - This will open up a Domain Controller Settings page where you will configure the Domain Controller, Port, Search Base, and optionally Secondary Domain Controller (backup domain controller if your primary domain controller fails).
 If you are using a secure port, please select the Use SSL Port checkbox.

 - Search Base specifies the base DN (Distinguished Name) for searching LDAP entries.
 It helps narrow down the search scope within the LDAP directory.
-If you are unsure about the Search Base, it is recommended to consult your LDAP administrator or IT department for an accurate Domain Name for your LDAP directory's structure.
+If you are unsure about the Search Base, it is recommended to consult your LDAP administrator or IT department for an accurate domain name for your LDAP directory's structure.

 - Click on Verify to verify the provided domain controller settings.